 For a brief narrated overview of the dental implant process, please click the image below.
 It will launch our flash educational MiniModule in a separate window that may answer some of your questions about dental implants.

 What Types of Prostheses are Available?

-Dr. Coviello and Dr. Starley perform in-office implant surgery in a hospital-style operating suite, thus optimizing the level of sterility.
-Inpatient hospital implant surgery is for patients who have special medical or anesthetic needs or for those who need extensive bone grafting from the jaw, hip or tibia.
+Our doctors are able to perform in-office implant surgery in a hospital-style operating suite, thus optimizing the level of sterility.
+In-patient hospital implant surgery is also available for patients who have special medical or anesthetic needs or for those who need extensive bone grafting from the jaw, hip or tibia.

 Why Dental Implants?

 Dental implants can be your doorway to renewed self-confidence and peace of mind.

 They help to preserve facial structure and prevent bone deterioration that occurs when teeth are missing.

 They are your opportunity to have the look, feel, and function of a natural tooth.

 A Swedish scientist and orthopedic surgeon, Dr. Per-Ingvar Branemark, developed this concept for oral rehabilitation more than thirty-five years ago.
 With his pioneering research, Dr. Branemark opened the door to a lifetime of renewed comfort and self-confidence for millions of individuals facing the frustration and embarrassment of tooth loss.
 His original plan was for implants to be placed by oral & maxillofacial surgeons only.